-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis and Schedules of Funding Progress and Employer Contributions - Old Saybrook Retirement System and Other Post Employment Benefits Plan on pages 4 through 10 and pages 47 and 49, respectively, be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis and the schedules of Funding Progress and Employer Contributions - Old Saybrook Retirement System and Old Saybrook Other Post Employment Benefit Plan on pages 5-11 and pages 49-51, respectively, be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.